Skip to content

 How to Stop an FHA Foreclosure

-1. Get a loan modification.
 A loan modification allows you to modify the original loan you owe to your mortgage lender.
-That could include reducing the interest rate, splitting the payment into smaller payments, or extending the loan to reduce payment amounts.
+That could include reducing the interest rate, splitting the payment into smaller installments, or extending the loan term to lower monthly payments.

 Work With A Trusted NJ Foreclosure Defense Attorney